mathd/worktree-manager/README.md

 # Worktree Manager

 A Git worktree management tool that makes working with multiple branches easy and organized.
-Compatible with Linux, macOS, and Windows (WSL2).
+Compatible with Linux, macOS, Windows (PowerShell), and Windows (WSL2).

 ## Overview